-Everything you need to know about Watches and Wonders 2025
+Everything you need to know about Watches & Wonders 2025 – the brands, US$600 VIP passes and more

-It may feel far away still, but plans for Watches and Wonders 2025 are ramping up.
+We are getting closer and closer by the day to the opening of Watches and Wonders 2025.
 For those who might not know, Watches and Wonders is the main trade show of the watch world that takes place each year in the capital of watchland, Geneva.
-Last year’s edition saw 54 brands fill the Palexpo exhibition centre with larger-than-life booths individually designed and decorated to reflect that brand’s main focus of the year.
-We are expecting much of the same for Watches and Wonders 2025, especially after seeing all the amazing releases of the 2024 fair.
+Last year’s edition saw 54 brands fill the Palexpo exhibition centre with larger-than-life booths individually designed and decorated to reflect that brand’s main focus of the year – a massive affair.
+But recent announcements have confirmed Watches and Wonders 2025 will be the biggest edition yet, with 60 total brands exhibiting in Switzerland this year.
+Here’s everything you need to know about the watch industry’s biggest event.
+Here’s everything you need to know about the watch world’s week of weeks.

 When is Watches and Wonders 2025?